Justiffule/bramblessmp/content/_index.md

   list:
     - icon: 'lock' # feather icon: https://feathericons.com/
       title: Territories
       content: In Brambles SMP there are 3 server owner territories.
-There is The Canis Alliance run by Jay Dee, Asland which is run by Linahun and The Legion of Kayoss which is run by Taz.
+There is The Canis Alliance which is run by Jay Dee, Asland which is run by Linahun and The Legion of Kayoss which is run by Taz.
     - icon: 'dollar-sign'
       title: New Currantcy
       content: On Brambles we thought it was necessary to bring in a different system for currency due to the 1.20 diamond changes.
 There will be multiple ways to obtain Currantcy.
 The primary way is through trading!